sahilium/TubeDex/README.md

 go run ./cmd/api
 ```

 The API starts on `http://localhost:8080`.
-Migrations run automatically on startup.

 ### 4. Start the frontend